MichaelHDesigns/Hodl-Cash/src/leveldb/doc/impl.md

 The set of sorted tables are organized into a sequence of levels.
 The sorted table generated from a log file is placed in a special **young** level (also called level-0).
-When the number of young files exceeds a certain threshold (currently four), all of the young files are merged together with all of the overlapping level-1 files to produce a sequence of new level-1 files (we create a new level-1 file for every 2MB of data.)
+When the number of young files exceeds a certain threshold (currently four), all of the young files are hodlcashd together with all of the overlapping level-1 files to produce a sequence of new level-1 files (we create a new level-1 file for every 2MB of data.)